Print

 Instructions

-Bottom Layer – Combine the butter, sugar, cocoa, egg and vanilla in a large heavy saucepan and stir over LOW heat until the mixture becomes custard-like (it will! after a couple of minutes).
+Bottom Layer – If you’d like to remove the bars for easier cutting then have an 8 x 8 pan prepared with 2 sheets of parchment laid out crosswise, and give all a light spray.
+Combine the butter, sugar, cocoa, egg and vanilla in a large heavy saucepan and stir constantly over LOW heat with a sturdy spatula until the mixture becomes custard-like (it will! after 5 minutes or so).
 Remove the pot from the heat and add in the graham crumbs, coconut and pecans.
-Mix well then press it all into a lightly sprayed 8 x 8 cake pan.
-Cover and chill until you’re ready with the middle layer – you can do the layers days apart if that’s easiest.
+Stir until no traces of any of the dry mix remains, then press it all evenly into your prepared pan cake pan.
+Using the back of measuring cup is a great way to get an perfect press.
+Cover and chill for at least an hour before you add the middle layer – you can do the layers days apart if that’s easiest.

-Middle Layer – In a small bowl, stir the custard powder into the milk until it’s dissolved and set it aside.
-In a medium bowl cream together the butter and icing sugar (I used my hand beaters), then add in the custard mixture and beat it all together.
-Spread this evenly on top of the bottom layer then cover it and chill it until it’s firm.
+Middle Layer – In a small bowl, stir the custard powder into the cream until it’s dissolved and set it aside.
+In a medium bowl cream the butter for a minute or 2 until fluffy (I used my hand beaters), then scrape in the custard mixture, salt and vanilla and beat until well combined, scraping down the sides of the bowl as needed.
+Carefully add in all of the icing sugar and beat on low until it comes together, scrape down the sides and then beat on high for several seconds until the icing is smooth.
+Spread this evenly on top of the bottom layer then cover it and chill for at least 30 minutes until firm.

 • Category: Squares, Christmas